 The stainless steel Panasonic NN-SD372 microwave oven is an attractive appliance that offers a unique look on your countertop.
 It is one of only a few in this price range to offer a Keep Warm function, which uses low-pulsing microwave power to keep foods warm for as long as 30 minutes without continuing to cook them.
 It was the very best at evenly cooking our test potato, but it was sort of hard to get that process started.
 There is not a preset button for potatoes or anything else on this microwave, except popcorn.
 It does offer suggested cooking times on the inside of its door frame.

 While testing this countertop microwave oven, we got mixed results.
-It produced excellent cooking results for some foods, but left cold spots in or over heated others.
+It produced excellent cooking results for some foods, but left cold spots or over heated others.
 This was the very best potato cooker.
 The potato was cooked all the way through and had no uneven spots.

 It was not perfect on popcorn, but it did a good job of fully popping.
 There were very few unpopped kernels – the fewest, in fact.
 But there were still some burned areas in the final product.

 This one fared well on the consistency tests, with just 8 degrees of temperature difference from one side of the plate of pizza rolls to the other.
-It also had a fairly even heating pattern when we made the heat map with marshmallows.
+It also had a fairly even heating pattern when we made a heat map with marshmallows.

 This small microwave’s interior is .8 cubic feet, which is a reasonably good size, and it has a healthy 950-watt power level.
 It can easily hold a 10.5-inch dinner plate and a mixing bowl that measures 11.5 x 6.5 inches.
 However, this countertop microwave is a tad short inside, and you cannot easily maneuver a 7-inch glass in and out.